igogorevi4/tallinn-lunch-bot/README.md

 Bot collects and sends lunch offers from Tallinn restaurants

-Feel free to suggest improvements or add new cafes and restaurant
+Feel free to suggest improvements or add new cafes and restaurants